 Ranged weapons were developed to attack a group of enemies from a distance.
 Longbowmen and crossbowmen were highly effective and were often instrumental to winning a battle.
 This group of weapons include the longbow, the crossbow, and hand cannons.

-Hand Cannons: Hand cannons were the first firearms that were effective.
+Hand cannons were the first firearms that were effective.
 They had a range of around 50 to 300 meters.
 The hand cannon could be carried by one person but it needed two or more soldiers to make it work.
-The cannon had to be loaded, aimed and the fired by lighting the gunpowder in a small hole in the side of the cannon.
+The cannon had to be loaded, aimed, and fired by lighting the gunpowder in a small hole in the side of the cannon.

 There are a lot more weapons (or variations of weapons) that have been used throughout the Middle Ages.
 This list only gives you a small idea of some of the weapons used in the many battles that occurred throughout this time period.